Don Gehman: John Mellencamp

-He also produced 1987's The Lonesome Jubilee which earned another Grammy nomination for Gehman.
+Gehman also produced 1987's The Lonesome Jubilee which earned another Grammy nomination for Gehman.
 However, that was his last project for Mellencamp.

 R.E.M.

-He also produced R.E.M.'s album Life's Rich Pageant which was released in 1986.
+Gehman produced R.E.M.'s album Lifes Rich Pageant, which was released in 1986.
 R.E.M. was familiar with Gehman's work with Mellencamp; although they did not like that music, they appreciated that Gehman was able to achieve a sound that was "AOR friendly" and yet still retained a roots-rock sound.
 Mike Mills says, "We wanted a clearer, more powerful sound."
 This meant achieving upfront vocals and a bigger drum sound.
 In short, "if R.E.M. were to make a jump into mainstream, Gehman was a better than average bet."

 Yet, the partnership was not a sure thing—Gehman attended a live R.E.M. show, recalling, "I was intrigued.
 I wouldn't say impressed."
 In addition, the band asked Gehman to come to Athens, Georgia for a trial run.
 He recalls, "They were leery of record companies, and they were leery of anyone who would be answering to a record company.
 And so that made them leery of me."
 In addition, the trial studio experience of recording demos was a challenge for both parties—John Kean noted, "Gehman was a little taken aback by their insistence on doing things their own way.
 They definitely weren't accustomed to taking directions from anyone."
 Even if Gehman didn't understand how R.E.M. operated, he knew how to make hit records.
 He says, "I think they were taken aback at the process that I worked in.
 I didn't just record things—I liked to spend time on the arrangement and layer in the overdubs and comp the vocals—all this process which, to me, was normal record-making, they had never been through before.
 When they saw that kind of record-making process didn't take anything away—that it actually added another level of artistic expression—they were very excited by it.
 That's when they said, 'Let's go make a record.'"

-They decided to record the album at the Belmont Mall Studios that Gehman had built for Mellencamp in Bloomington, Indiana in April and May 1986.
+They decided to record the album at the Belmont Mall Studio, which Gehman had built for Mellencamp in Belmont, Indiana, in April and May 1986.
 Gehman says, "Making that record was a blast.
 There was a tremendous amount of creative energy, it just came flying out.
 Also, between me and them, there was that chemistry that you hear about.
 I was enough of a disciplinarian to make sure everybody got the job done.
 Other than that, I was willing to accept their ideas and they were willing to accept mine."